Oracle Park: Football

-The park was home to the XFL's San Francisco Demons in 2001, was the home of the East-West Shrine Game (until 2006), and was the former home stadium of the California Redwoods of the UFL in 2009.
+The park was home to the XFL's San Francisco Demons in 2001, the East–West Shrine Game (until 2006), and the California Redwoods of the UFL in 2009.

 From 2002 to 2013, it was also home to college football's Redbox Bowl when the game was known as the San Francisco Bowl, Emerald Bowl, and Fight Hunger Bowl.
 In 2011, Oracle Park became the temporary home football stadium for the California Golden Bears while Cal's on-campus stadium, California Memorial Stadium, underwent renovation.

 Oracle Park also hosted its first high school football game in 2011, the Central Coast Section Division III football championship game between long-time San Francisco rivals St. Ignatius College Preparatory and Sacred Heart Cathedral Preparatory.

 In January 2019, it was reported that the Oakland Raiders had considered temporarily moving to Oracle Park for the 2019 NFL season, as an interim measure before construction of a stadium in their new home city of Las Vegas was complete for 2020.
 However, the 49ers refused to waive their territorial rights, and the Raiders would ultimately reach an agreement with the Oakland-Alameda County Coliseum Authority to return to the Oakland Coliseum for the 2019 season with a provision for the 2020 season should construction of Allegiant Stadium be delayed.

 Soccer

 On February 10, 2006, the U.S. men's soccer team defeated Japan 3–2 at Oracle in a friendly.

 A match of the 2011 World Football Challenge between Manchester City and Club America was held at Oracle, drawing a crowd of 11,250.

 On March 17, 2012, the Houston Dynamo defeated the San Jose Earthquakes 1–0 in a regular season Major League Soccer match at Oracle.

-On July 31, 2013, Everton defeated Juventus 6–5 on penalties after ending regulation tied 1-1 as part of the 2013 International Champions Cup.
+On July 31, 2013, Everton defeated Juventus 6–5 on penalties after ending regulation tied 1–1 as part of the 2013 International Champions Cup.

+On August 23, 2025, Bay FC of the National Women's Soccer League played a game at Oracle Park against the Washington Spirit, the first professional women's sporting event at the stadium, losing 2–3 in front of 40,091 fans, an NWSL attendance record.